matloff/fasteR/README.md

 > forms to write loops.

 And a loop is exactly what we need here.
-We want to call **lm** four times.
+We want to call **lm** four times, once for each position.
 We could do this, say, with a loop beginning with

 ``` r
 for (i in 1:4)